 Story time: Why you don’t need to fear the audit

-After receiving an audit letter in the fall of 2017, their gut reaction was much the same as most small business owners.
+After receiving an audit letter in the fall, their gut reaction was much the same as most small business owners.

 My first thought was, “What did I do wrong?”
 Or, maybe more accurately, “What didn’t I do right?”
 Could there have been a moment where I did something not quite by-the-book, unintentionally?